 (c) If the company continues to operate without a certificate after commission education and technical assistance is offered, the commission may begin an administrative proceeding to classify the company as a regulated company under RCW 81.04.510.
 If, as a result of that proceeding, the commission formally classifies the company as an auto transportation company or a charter and excursion carrier operating without the required certificate, the commission will issue a cease and desist order under RCW 81.04.510.

 (d) If a company operates in violation of a commission order, the commission may impose penalties and/or take legal action in court.

+(2) Operating without a certificate – charter and excursion service carriers.

 (a) For the purposes of this section, “engage in the business of a charter party carrier or excursion service carrier” includes advertising or soliciting, offering or entering into an agreement to provide such service.